TimCollins/Reddit.DailyProgrammer/README.md

 A repository containing my attempts at working through the Reddit [DailyProgrammer](http://www.reddit.com/r/dailyprogrammer) challenges.

-Currently all solutions are in C# (.NET Framework 4.5) and are implemented as standalone Console applications.
+All solutions are in C# (.NET Framework 4.5) and are implemented as standalone Console applications except where noted.

 Complete
 --